nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 will likely not behave well because each time you change a parameter, all aggregates will be recomputed on a large amount of data.

-For such use case, better do not use `auto` mode or have more specialized searches by adding different ones with a query pattern focusing on a given document type for instance.
+For such use case, it is better not to use `auto` mode or have more specialized searches by adding different ones with a query pattern focusing on a given document type for instance.

 {{#> callout type='tip' }}
 Since 10.3 ([NXP-24880](https://jira.nuxeo.com/browse/NXP-24880)), page-provider aggregate computations can be skipped on demand to speed up the query.
 {{/callout}}

-Depending on your search form design, you may be interested to only compute aggregate if some other parameters are set in order to restrict the result set.
+Depending on your search form design, you may be interested to only compute aggregates if some other parameters are set in order to restrict the result set.
 For example, let's say that we'd like the [Web UI default search](https://github.com/nuxeo/nuxeo-web-ui/blob/release-10.3/elements/search/default/nuxeo-default-search-form.html) to only compute aggregate if the fulltext parameter is not empty, you can add `skipAggregates`:
 ```javascript
 skipAggregates: {
   type: Boolean,